Falconry / Is falconry for me?

-Once you have considered this, if you still feel you have the time, space, resources and commitment to train and hunt with a harrier and are interested in becoming a falconer, we recommend as a first step that you contact the staff at the Wingspan National Bird of Prey Centre to ask their advice.
-Together we can guide you through best practice husbandry and training techniques ensuring the welfare of your bird and helping you to be successful in maximizing your falconry experience with these magnificent birds.
+Once you have considered this, if you still feel you have the time, space, resources and commitment to train and hunt with a harrier and are interested in becoming a falconer, we recommend as a first step that you contact the New Zealand Falconer’s Association to ask their advice.
+They can guide you through best practice husbandry and training techniques ensuring the welfare of your bird and helping you to be successful in maximizing your falconry experience with these magnificent birds.

 Part of the joy of becoming a falconer is sharing your experiences and learning from others with the same passion.
 Join Wingspan.
 Join the NZFA.
 Become involved.
 Talk to us and help us maintain the standards necessary to ensure that everyone can enjoy this unique sport and the birds we love.